babarsaleh1/api/.github/ISSUE_TEMPLATE.md

 #### Possible Solutions

 If you have any ideas on how to solve the issue, add them here, otherwise you can omit this part.
+If you have any ideas on how to solve the issue, add them here, otherwise you can omit this part updated.